QubeSwap/qubebridge-network/docs/sgnd/sgnd_query_distribution_cbridge-fee-share-info.md

-## sgnd query distribution cbridge-fee-share-info
+## sgnd query distribution qubebridge-fee-share-info

 query the QubeBridge fee share info of an account